coders-school/cpp-fundamentals/module2/05_list.en.md

 ### Question: How do list elements know about each other's existence?
 <!-- .element: class="fragment fade-in" -->

-Each list item stores a pointer to either the next item (one-way list) or the next and previous item (two-way list).
+Each list item stores a pointer to either the next item (one-way linked list) or the next and previous item (two-way linked list).
 <!-- .element: class="fragment fade-in" -->

 ___